xenify-io/litepaper/README.md

 ## ◽️ Automatic Staking of XNF Tokens

-Both unclaimed and staked XNF tokens contribute to the accrual of native chain rewards, with each user's proportion determined by their stake in the total native chain reward pool.
-Designed with users in mind, the Xenify protocol has been integrated with an automated staking mechanism to ensure all uncollected XNF tokens are automatically staked on behalf of the user.
+Both unclaimed and staked XNF tokens contribute to the accumulation of native chain rewards, with each user's share determined by their stake in the total native chain reward pool.
+Crafted with users at the forefront, the Xenify protocol incorporates an automated staking mechanism to guarantee that all uncollected XNF tokens are seamlessly staked on the user's behalf.

-This means that holders can enjoy the benefits of accruing native chain rewards without the hassle of collecting and staking XNF tokens on each cycle.
-Users who prefer a hands-on approach can also stake their tokens manually.
-By staking already collected or unstaked XNF tokens, users have the opportunity to further boost their rewards.
+This means that holders can reap the benefits of accruing native chain rewards without the inconvenience of collecting and staking XNF tokens during each cycle.
+For users who prefer a hands-on approach, manual staking of tokens is also an option.
+By staking already collected or unstaked XNF tokens, users have the opportunity to amplify their rewards.

+When the Xenify protocol automatically stakes XNF tokens, the tokens will adhere to the two-cycle unstaking rule, whereby staked XNF tokens are held for two full daily cycles, even during any 'gap cycles'.
+Once the two cycles have passed, users have the option to unstake their XNF tokens, regaining total ownership.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)